-As a user I want to create a board in powerpoint which can be compiled into an AAC board so that I can use the board to assist with my communication.
+As a user I want to create a board in PowerPoint which can be compiled into an AAC board so that I can use the board to assist with my communication.

 Note that one person may create a board for some other person to use.
 Also ‘create’ here also means edit.